 Protected Mode (PM) was introduced with Reader 10.0 on Windows.
-It transparently protects users against attacks by sandoxing application processes.
+It transparently protects users against attacks by sandboxing application processes.
 Protected Mode is one of the most powerful features in Reader’s security arsenal.
-Note that several dot releases have NOT included a Reader update for Windows because the application is not subject to many vulnerabilities when Protected Mode is enabled.
+Note that many dot releases have NOT included a Reader update for Windows because the application is not subject to many vulnerabilities when Protected Mode is enabled.

 What is a “sandbox” and Protected Mode?